 What was once something to do on a whim became a hobby, then a lifestyle and a passion.
 Brian now has hundreds of American Bresse chickens on more than fourteen acres of pasture.
 With four lines of breeding stock, selected for size, fertility, vigor and traits, Brian hatches weekly for his own flock and for sale to others who are passionate about raising their own sustainable flock while working to improve the Bresse breed.

-If you know about chickens, you know about chicken math and what started at 25 chickens has become hundreds.
+If you know about chickens, you know about chicken math and what started with 20 chickens has become hundreds.
 We have 4 breeding lines that live in extra large coops with runs next to our garden.
 Our birds raised for meat and our capons go out to the field to live in tractors on pasture.
 We currently have 4 tractors and are building more.